NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-  The value must be expressed in Byte (Example 10MB = 10485760)
+  The value must be expressed in Bytes (Example 10MB = 10485760)

 Importing contacts and calendars
 ================================